vinit-devops/manticoresearch_on_kubernetes/README.md

             ii) Ansible
             iii) Git.

 In this set up we are going to create two docker containers running manticoresearch latest service, both of which forming a cluster in which data is replicated from master to slave.
-Even if all the nodes goes down all the data will be safe within /docker-data, including your logs and mysql tables data.
+Even if all the nodes goes down all the data will be safe within /docker-data on your host nodes, including your logs and mysql tables data.

 * post_pod_creation and pre_pod_creation consists of playbooks that needs to be run on ansible servers.
 * kubernetes-yml-files consists of defination files for various pods and services.